 Sim card swapping is not easy to protect.
 The best ways to spot these nightmares are: ignore any phishing scam emails.
-Hackers use fake login pages, spyware loaded apps, fake ads, keyloggers, the messages attached are malicious.
+Hackers use fake login pages, spyware-loaded apps, fake ads, keyloggers, the messages attached are malicious.

 You can take these warning signs as additional steps such as sudden changes in service – as you are receiving notifications from your provider being active from an anonymous place.
-Then you start receiving passwords changing requests or similar unauthorized security alerts.
+Then you start receiving password changing requests or similar unauthorized security alerts.

 The mechanism of sim swap – the infected customer support funnel

 Firstly, I would like to pop the bubble you have in your mind up there.
-The prime reason why your SIM is vulnerable to hack is that it is easy to engineer.
+The prime reason why your SIM is vulnerable to hacking is that it is easy to engineer.
 The hacker may call up your carrier’s support line and pretend your identity, the rest you know.

 You may be thinking I have a unique PIN attached, how would it still be possible?
 Unfortunately, it still is!
 Once the trespass is successful – you start receiving numerous phone calls.
 The hacker that was pretending to be YOU could have disconnected the line mistakenly, and you received a call from your operator apologizing for the disconnection.